 It’s easy to reset the password for your account.
 Simply open the A&D Heart Track app and tap on “Forgot Password” below the sign in fields.
 You will be prompted for the valid email address that you registered with.
 Then tap on “Get Password”.
 You will receive an email with a link to reset your password.
 Tap on the link and follow the on-screen instructions to create a new password.

 Sharing your readings is a great way to keep on track with your goals.
 After signing in, you will see a box with an arrow at the upper right of the screen.
 Tapping this icon will open the various methods of sharing your information that you have authorized in your device settings.
 These methods include social media applications, email and more.
 This feature is also available when using the app as a guest.

-Can more than one person use the A&D Connect application with the connected devices?
+Can more than one person use the A&D Heart Track application with the connected devices?

 Yes.
 Select the application menu button, select “Add New User” and input the new user information.
 You will need to ensure the correct user is signed in when taking a reading.